 We're committed to assessing the effectiveness of our actions in addressing the risks of modern slavery practices.

-During the 2020-21 financial year we continued to focus on actions to better establish our framework for identifying, addressing and assessing modern slavery risks.
+During the 2021-22 financial year we continued to improve our framework for identifying, addressing, and assessing modern slavery risks.

 INTERNAL INVESTMENTS